pytorch/torchtune/docs/source/tutorials/multinode.rst

     JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 1     train         torchtun slurm R       0:03      2 slurm-worker-[1-2]

-Once training has completed, we can follow the :ref:`instructions here<use_model_in_wild>` in order to upload our beautiful new model to the Hugging Face Hub!
+Once training has completed, which should take roughly seven minutes in total with the default config, we can follow the :ref:`instructions here<use_model_in_wild>` in order to upload our beautiful new model to the Hugging Face Hub!

 Future development
 ------------------